Table of contents:

 What Makes Senior Citizens Vulnerable to Cyberattacks?

 Anyone can fall victim to cybercrimes, identity theft, and online fraud.
-However there are reasons that cybercriminals sometimes exploit retired people.
-The following list explains what makes senior citizens so vulnerable to cyber attacks, and why they are so often targets.
+However, there are reasons that cybercriminals sometimes exploit retired people.
+The following list explains what makes senior citizens so vulnerable to cyber attacks, and why they are so often targeted.

 - New Technologies can be Confusing — To use personal cybersecurity best practices for retired people is not always that simple.
 Some of the methods used to protect our systems can be complicated.
 Many senior citizens don’t use anti-virus or anti-malware software for that reason.

 - The Use of Weak Passwords — Creating a unique and complex password for every website and online account takes effort.
 The use of a passw2ord manager is a good solution that makes the task less of a pain.

 - Social Media Habits — This is where good personal cybersecurity practices should always be used by retired people.
 You see, as a retired person you likely have lots to talk about.
 You may have grandkids, pets, interesting hobbies, and lots of things to share.
 When you share online be careful not to expose too many details.
 Never post travel plans or specifics about your daily routine.

 - Certain Level of Trust — Most people that are retired, like myself, are more trusting in nature.
 We did not grow up in today’s world.
 Sure, we are part of it, but our trust level is different.
 This is an aspect of human nature that we miss, the trust factor.
 Unfortunately, there are reasons to not be quite so trusting.

 Social media safety tips for seniors